Receive a

 Court of Two Sisters' Moon Pie Cocktail

 This Royal Street jewel is always ready to celebrate.
-This year, the Court of Two Sisters is offering both a King Cake Cocktail and a Moon Pie Cocktail in honor of those sweet little chooolate marshmallow frisbees we love to catch on the parade route.
+This year, the Court of Two Sisters is offering both a King Cake Cocktail and a Moon Pie Cocktail in honor of those sweet little chocolate marshmallow frisbees we love to catch on the parade route.
 Head over there sooner not later.

 Where To Get Your King Cake On!